Medical/Professional Relations

 Revisions to Rules Regarding the Evaluation of Medical Evidence

 On January 18, 2017, SSA published the final rules “Revisions to Rules Regarding the Evaluation of Medical Evidence” in the Federal Register (82 FR 5844).
+A correction to the final rules was published on March 27, 2017 (82 FR 15132).
 The final rules became effective on March 27, 2017.
-This page has helpful resources for the public to become familiar with the rules.
-Additional detailed resources are found at the bottom of this page.
+This page provides information for the public to become familiar with the rules.
+Additional resources are found at the bottom of this page.

-A3: The regulation became effective on March 27, 2017.
-For claims filed on or after March 27, 2017, we will use all of the new policies introduced in the regulation.
-For claims filed before March 27, 2017, we will continue to follow some of the prior policies for the lifecycle of the claim, including during a continuing disability review.
-We will maintain subregulatory guidance about how to determine the filing date of a claim at POMS DI 24503.050 Determining the Filing Date for Evaluating Evidence.
+A3: Some of the rules we use to evaluate evidence will depend on a claim’s filing date.
+For a claim filed on or after March 27, 2017, we will adjudicate the claim using the rules in place on or after March 27, 2017 (“current rules”).
+For a claim filed before March 27, 2017, we will adjudicate the claim using the rules in place before March 27, 2017 (“prior rules”).
+We maintain subregulatory guidance about how to determine the filing date of a claim and filing date scenarios at POMS DI 24503.050 Determining the Filing Date for Evaluating Evidence.

-A8: We will continue to consider all evidence we receive from all sources.
-We reorganized and redefined the categories of evidence to make them easier to understand and use in our administrative process.
-Each category of evidence has a specific definition and purpose.
+A4: We reorganized and redefined categories of evidence to make them easier to understand and apply in the disability adjudicative process.
 The categories of evidence are: (1) objective medical evidence, (2) medical opinions, (3) other medical evidence, (4) evidence from nonmedical sources, and (5) prior administrative medical findings.
 This chart summarizes the categories of evidence:

 Category of Evidence